 A bridge with a view

-If you're up for a stroll, watch the show from the Jacques-Cartier Bridge, which closes to car traffic for the fireworks.
-Rub shoulders with locals who've tuned their phones and radios to the fireworks competition's radio station – and bring a jacket or sweater for the windy elevation.
-The bridge turns off its own Moment Factory-creating lighting display to let the pyrotechnics take centre stage.
-Meanwhile, near the Jacques-Cartier Bridge, ephemeral space Village au Pied-du-Courant throws its own fireworks-watching party.
-And if you're biking to Parc Jean-Drapeau, try the slightly less populated Concorde Bridge on the park's west side.
+If you’re up for a walk, watch the shows from the Jacques Cartier Bridge, which is shut down to car traffic for several hours before and after the competitions.
+Rub shoulders with locals who’ve tuned their phones and radios to a local radio station and get ready to feel the oohs and ahs with the crowd.
+(Tip: Bring a light rain jacket or sweater for the windy elevation).
+The bridge turns off its own Moment Factory-created Living Connections lighting display to let the fireworks take centre stage.
+Meanwhile, near the Jacques Cartier Bridge, ephemeral space Village au Pied-du-Courant throws its own fireworks-watching party with unbelievably clear views of the show.
+And if you’re biking to Parc Jean-Drapeau to see the fireworks, opt for the Concorde Bridge on the park’s south side, and duck into Parc de Dieppe to watch the show from the gazebo found at the end of the peninsula.

 Fire on the water

 For something a little different, watch the fireworks from the water!
-Take an evening boat ride on the St. Lawrence River with Croisières AML, offering several different and elaborate dinner-and-fireworks packages, or with Bateau-Mouche, where on fireworks nights you can choose between a four-course dinner service or a six-course meal on the upper deck.
-Enjoy your meal and then enjoy the fireworks as they reflect off the river.
+Take an evening boat ride on the St. Lawrence River with Croisières AML, offering several elaborate dinner-and-fireworks packages.
+Glide along the river with Bateau-Mouche, where on fireworks nights you can enjoy a VIP experience with a meal and fireworks on the river.
+You can also opt for an intimate, small-boat experience with Le Petit Navire’s fireworks tour, guiding you through the port and along the river for a first-class view, with music and drinks to match.

 Rooftop explosions in the sky